Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 Choripán is a type of sandwich that’s made by stuffing a chorizo sausage in crusty bread.
 It’s smothered in chimichurri sauce that drips down your fingers as you eat it.

-It’s a delicious snack and one of the most popular Argentinian foods to soak up a hangover.
+It’s a delicious snack and one of the best ways to soak up a hangover.
 You can find plenty of people grilling chorizo on outdoor barbecues along the Costanera Sur in Puerto Madero or Costanera Norte across from Aeroparque airport in Buenos Aires.
 The Sunday San Telmo Market is another great place to try a choripán right on the street.

 14. Patagonian lamb